timharveydev/limelight-cinemas/readme.md

 * A complete admin panel for admin users, where new users (regular and admin), films and stock can be added, updated or removed from the system.
 * All user-facing pages are fully mobile responsive.
 Admin pages are responsive for computers and tablets only; mobile phones are outside of the intended usage environment for admins.
 * Changes to the styling of the website for junior users, including junior-friendly images on the homepage image slider, larger body text and navigation link text, and a unique gradient background.

+## Logging In

+If you would like to explore all of the site's features you will need to login.
+Feel free to register as a new user if you like.
+Alternatively, you can login using the credentials below to gain access to various parts of the site:

+Login Credentials for Testing:

+username: adult | password: 12341234
+username: junior | password: 12341234
+username: admin | password: 12341234